Apple, Google lose bid to avoid trial on tech worker lawsuit

-SAN FRANCISCO A U.S. judge on Friday rejected a request from Apple, Google and two other tech companies to avoid a trial in a class action lawsuit alleging a scheme to drive down wages.
+SAN FRANCISCO A U.S. judge on Friday rejected a request from Apple (AAPL.O), Google (GOOG.O) and two other tech companies to avoid a trial in a class action lawsuit alleging a scheme to drive down wages.

 Tech workers sued the companies alleging they conspired to avoid competing for each other's employees in order to avert a salary war.
 Trial is scheduled to begin in May.